 There are a few exceptions to the rule.
 Zarya in particular is represented as a tall, strong, muscular woman.
 According to the character’s background story, Zarya is a champion athlete, probably of the track and field variety.
 She is one of three female tanks in the game, and the only one who isn’t significantly supported by technology.
 She looks both physically strong and physically feminine.
 Interestingly, because she doesn’t fit the same mold as most of the other female characters, a number of players assume she is gay.

 As a female gamer who enjoys the game, it’s demoralizing to me to see practicality and realism fall by the wayside in favor of making eye candy for the “ideal” player of the game, which is presumed to be only straight men.
 It’s disappointing to think that I could never be a hero in the Overwatch world unless I became anorexic, developed a penchant for uncomfortable, form-fitting clothing, and bowed to male society’s desire to see women “smile more.”
 I’m tired of feeling that female characters in games (and movies and TV and any other visual media) have to sell sex in order to seem strong.
-Blizzard, you did such a good job with so many other forms of diversity, so why couldn’t you get this part right?
+Blizzard, you did such a good job with so many other forms of diversity, so why couldn’t you put more effort into this part?

 What’s the solution?